Tips For A 1-Day Roatan Cruise Stop With Kids

 If you don’t like all the activities bundled into NCL’s shore excursions or just like to book things locally, there are tour and excursion companies on the dock.
 You can reach out directly to a tour company or activity vendor before you leave home, too.
 If you do, the might provide transportation.

 Depending on the activity you can try your luck just showing up as our relatives did.
+Unfortunately that’s a bigger gamble when you have kids along who are excited about an activity and won’t handle disappointment very well if you’re turned away.

-If you head out on your own, look for taxis on the street outside the dockyard or in the parking lot.
+If you do head out on your own, look for taxis on the street outside the dockyard or in the parking lot.
 Give yourself a good hour of buffer time to make it back to the ship.

 Important Things To Know